Common Questions About Medical Interviews & MMIs

 When do medical interviews take place?

 Medical interviews take place at various times depending on the particular university and course.
-Furthermore, some universities may schedule local and interstate applicant interviews at different times.
 Most interviews take place between November and January each year.

 If I receive multiple interview offers, should I attend them all?